Organics Studio Nitrogen: Ink Review

 Smear Test (Dry Time):

-• 30+ seconds – It takes at least 30+ seconds for this ink to dry.
-It's also probably good to note that in areas of great saturation, it seems that it's never truly dry; even a day or two after making this review sheet, a dusting of the ink was still coming off on fingertips!
+- 30+ seconds – It takes at least 30+ seconds for this ink to dry.
 This ink does not dry quickly, so we do not recommend it for quick writing sessions where you would need to pack up your paper shortly after writing.
+It's also probably good to note that in areas of great saturation, it seems that it's never truly dry; even a day or two later, a dusting of the ink will still come off on your fingers!

 Drip Test (Water Resistance):

-• Low – It reacted pretty quickly to water.
-As you can see by the image, virtually none of the original line detail remained once the drops were added.
-The ink turns a lighter aqua color with the addition of water.
+- Low – As you can see by the image, virtually none of the original line detail remained once the drops were added.
+Since adding some water makes it significantly lighter, this would be a great ink to use in art projects.

 Saturation: